matthewbrandt/matthewbrandt/README.md

 You can find more about me on my personal website [mattytwoshoes](http://mattytwo.shoes "mattytwo.shoes - my personal site")

-Come watch me livestream regulary on [Twitch](http://twitch.tv/matty_twoshoes "my Twitch channel") twice a week!
+Come watch me livestream on [Twitch](http://twitch.tv/matty_twoshoes "my Twitch channel") twice a week!

 ⚡ Fun fact: I have only lived in countries with 🟥red and ⬜white flags.
 Can you guess which ones?